Human rights situation in Botswana

 The Botswana government has been accused of dispossessing indigenous Bushmen from their land in the Kalahari Desert because of the vast diamond fields present in the region.
 The Bushmen are southern Africa’s first inhabitants and consider the Kalahari their ancestral lands.
 They won a court decision in 2006 in Botswana’s High Court declaring they were wrongly evicted and should be allowed to return.
 However, after the judgment the attorney-general said the government was not obliged to provide essential services to the Bushmen.
 Mining activities in the region make it difficult for the San to access water and they are blocked from access to boreholes.
 Currently, most Bushmen are crowded in resettlement camps in less than desirable living conditions.

 The UN Special Rapporteur on the situation of human rights and fundamental freedoms of indigenous people issued a report in 2012 about conditions in Botswana.
 While he acknowledged Botswana has made efforts to allow cultural freedoms of expression by indigenous groups, he noted a need beyond ceremonial and artistic expression to include real promotion of cultural diversity.
 He further roundly criticized the government for its treatment of the Bushmen population and their forced removal from the Central Kalahari Game Reserve.
 In 2011, the Bushmen won access through the courts for the right to return to their lands and access to water.
 Many have now begun to return but continue to face threats from the government.

-Kinshasa and Johannesburg The Southern Africa Human Rights Defenders Network (SAHRDN) calls on the...
+The Southern Africa Human Rights Defenders Network (SAHRDN) conducted an Assets and Needs...

-The Southern Africa Human Rights Defenders Network (SAHRDN or the Defenders Network), Mosaiko and...
+The Southern Africa Human Rights Defenders Network (Southern Defenders) and the Crisis in Zimbabwe...